Immunization Information for Child Care Licensees

 Licensees can support the immunization record review process by:

-• Sending enrollment and immunization records to Public Health using the MOVEit platform.
+• Sending enrolment and immunization records to Public Health using the MOVEit platform.
 Public Health follows up with the Ministry of Education with licensees that do not comply with data requests.

-• Sharing immunization information during enrollment to new families
+• Sharing immunization information during enrolment to new families

 • Reminding families whose child(ren) have already enrolled to report each vaccination their child receives while attending child care to their child care operator and Public Health